reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Fetching Users Manually

-We're currently defining a `fetchUsers` async thunk in `usersSlice.js`, and dispatching that thunk manually in `index.js` so that the list of users is available as soon as possible.
+We're currently defining a `fetchUsers` async thunk in `usersSlice.ts`, and dispatching that thunk manually in `main.tsx` so that the list of users is available as soon as possible.
 We can do that same process using RTK Query.

-We'll start by defining a `getUsers` query endpoint in `apiSlice.js`, similar to our existing endpoints.
+We'll start by defining a `getUsers` query endpoint in `apiSlice.ts`, similar to our existing endpoints.
 We'll export the `useGetUsersQuery` hook just for consistency, but for now we're not going to use it.

 ```ts title="features/api/apiSlice.ts"
 import { createApi, fetchBaseQuery } from '@reduxjs/toolkit/query/react'